-A 2-part, 40-minute video presentation dramatizing how young people throughout history have instigated positive change by writing letters to their heroes.
+A 45-Minute presentation dramatizes how young people throughout history have instigated positive change by writing letters to their heroes.
 BE THE CHANGE encourages the individual agency of young people in the world by demonstrating that the writing of a single letter can have wide-ranging impact.

 Among the many letters in this program, Stan Lee makes good on a decades-old promise, a 9-year-old hoopster consults Stephen Curry on his shoe empire, a teen aged Tom Hanks tries to get “discovered”, and Ronald Reagan tells a 7th grader to clean his room.